 If you’re traveling with optics that you don’t trust with the baggage handlers, you can take those as carry-on baggage.
 Obviously, you have to remove it from your gun first!
 But it’s no problem to carry on a scope onto the plane as long as there is no gun attached.

-Can you fly with a gun?
-Well, here are a few tips and tricks to make it easier.
+Here are a few tips and tricks to make it easier.

 Additional Resources